 According to the Nest, American families spend around $40-$50 per month on cleaning supplies.
 This can add up to $600+ per year.
 Most of these cleaning supplies are not reusable.

-Cleaning is essential to protecting our health in our homes, but many of the popular store-bought cleaners include harmful chemicals.
+Cleaning is essential to protecting our health in our homes, but many of the popular store-bought cleaners include harmful chemicals which can negatively impact fertility.

 Homemade cleaners are easy to make and you can probably use ingredients you already have in your pantry, such as vinegar and baking soda.

 I’ve been making my own homemade cleaners for the past year and love it.
 It’s saved me so much money and I have peace of mind knowing which products are being used to clean my home.
 This is one of my favorite zero waste swaps that no one talks about.

 Here is the recipe I use for my favorite DIY all-purpose cleaner: